China vows to impose tariffs on $60bn of US imports

 China and US ministers meet in Singapore to talk about rising tensions

-The US tariffs were aimed not at addressing trade issues, but at harming China’s peaceful development, the ministry said.
+The ministry said the US tariffs were aimed not at addressing trade issues but at harming China’s peaceful development.

 As the thunderous rhetoric continued to jangle nerves around the region and more widely, hitting stock market sentiment, there were signs that China and the US were trying to find a way back to the negotiating table.